jmtgo/strong-coupling-constant/README.md

 The purpose of this project is to establish a value for the strong coupling constant and the associated error.
 Cross section values are caluculated for different pdf sets from LHAPDF using fastnlo.

-To calculate the error we will need to calculate the covariance matrix with Cpdf, Cstat, Ctheory components.
+To calculate the error we will need to calculate the covariance matrix with Cpdf, Cstat, Ctheory and Cnonpert components.
 Cstat is calculated from the errors generated in the HEP data set.

 Cpdf will be calculated using data from pdf sets listed in linux-shelves read me.